antorguez95/CVD_risk_and_TL/README.md

 ## Datasets Availability

-Both datasets are avilable under request to their authors (see [5] and [6] references in the [paper](https://dsd-seaa2023.com/) for Steno and Framingham availability, respectively).
+Both datasets are avilable under request to their authors (see [5] and [6] references in the [paper](https://dsd-seaa2023.com/) to check Steno and Framingham availability, respectively).

 ## Set up before running this code